unahouExosite/docs/rpc/README.md

 }
 ```

+* `<ResourceID>` is the client id under which to activate an entity.
+(Please note: an earlier previous form of `activate` that omitted this argument is deprecated and should not be used.)

-* The first argument indicates the type of thing to activate:
+* The second argument indicates the type of thing to activate:

     `"client"` activates the specified client
     interface key (CIK) if it is not already activated or expired.
 Only the